grbeno/grbeno.github.io/pages/e2b_example.md

 I guess this is not exactly a review because I tested only a few features of the **E2B Sandbox**.
 I was just curious how to implement a solution that **interprets LLM-generated Python code** and returns its result in a custom environment.
 By now, I have generated chat responses using LLMs in text format, so it would be a new experience if I could generate not just the code but also invoke its return value.

-Although my original plan was to implement this inside a web application and write a post about that, I would rather choose CLI on desktop for now.
+Although my original plan was to implement this inside a web application and write a post about that, I would rather choose PowerShell on desktop for now.

-The CLI looks usually boring, but **using the Rich Python library** can enhance the experience.
-By the way, I am also using Rich for the first time; previously, I used Colorama if I wanted to add color to the black and white console window.
+The terminal looks usually boring, but **using the Rich Python library** can enhance the experience.
+By the way, I am also using Rich for the first time; previously, I used **Colorama** to colorize the black and white console window.

 ### What is Sandbox?

-Sandbox originally refers to a safe playground for children.
-The technical concept is to provide a safe environment by evaluating code without the risk of prompt injection coming from outside the sandbox.
+Sandbox originally refers to a safe playground for children, yet the technical concept is to provide a safe environment by evaluating code without the risk of prompt injection.

 ### Setting up E2B Sandbox